Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Abstract

 \section{Abstract}

-Advancements in natural language processing (NLP) have greatly improved how we interact with digital information systems, such as databases.
-However, in critical domains like biomedicine, challenges like hallucinations — where language models generate information not grounded in data — can lead to dangerous misinformation.
-This paper presents a hybrid approach that combines Large Language Models (LLMs) with Knowledge Graphs (KGs) to improve the accuracy and reliability of question-answering systems in the biomedical field.
-Our method, implemented using the LangChain framework, includes a query-checking algorithm that validates and corrects LLM-generated Cypher queries, which are then executed on the Knowledge Graph, giving factual and explainable answers and thereby reducing hallucination errors.
-The system uses retrieval-augmented generation (RAG) to produce answers grounded in KG data.
-We evaluated several LLMs, including GPT-4 Turbo and llama3:70b, on a custom benchmark dataset of 50 biomedical questions.
-GPT-4 Turbo achieved 94\% query accuracy, outperforming all other models.
-The best performing open source model, llama3:70b, showed significant improvement with prompt engineering, reaching 74\% accuracy.
+Advancements in natural language processing (NLP), particularly Large Language Models (LLMs), have greatly improved how we access knowledge.
+However, in critical domains like biomedicine, challenges like hallucinations - where language models generate information not grounded in data - can lead to dangerous misinformation.
+This paper presents a hybrid approach that combines LLMs with Knowledge Graphs (KGs) to improve the accuracy and reliability of question-answering systems in the biomedical field.
+Our method, implemented using the LangChain framework, includes a query-checking algorithm that checks and, where possible, corrects LLM-generated Cypher queries, which are then executed on the Knowledge Graph, grounding answers in the KG and reducing hallucinations in the evaluated cases.
+We evaluated several LLMs, including several GPT models and Llama 3.3:70b, on a custom benchmark dataset of 50 biomedical questions.
+GPT-4 Turbo achieved 90\% query accuracy, outperforming most other models.
+We also evaluated prompt engineering, but found little statistically significant improvements compared to the standard prompt, except for Llama 3:70b improving with few-shot prompting.
 To enhance usability, we developed a web-based interface that allows users to input natural language queries, view generated and corrected Cypher queries, and inspect results for accuracy.
-This hybrid approach provides a more reliable and accessible solution for question answering in complex biomedical systems, reducing errors such as data gaps and hallucinations.
+This framework improves reliability and accessibility by accepting natural language questions and returning verifiable answers directly from the knowledge graph, enabling inspection and reproducibility.
 The source code for generating the results of this paper and for the user-interface can be found in our Git repository: https://git.zib.de/lpusch/cyphergenkg-gui